Skip to content

 Short-term Care Quality

-The next area we graded is short-term care, which turned out to be a low point for this facility.
-We gave this nursing home a grade of D in the area of short-term care.
-In the category of short-term care, we attempt to assess indicators of a nursing home's rehabilitation.
-We analyze a facility's skilled nursing services, such as those performed by registered nurses and various therapists.
-Given its poor score in this category, we weren't surprised to find that this nursing home offers substantially fewer physical therapist and registered nurse hours per patient than most facilities.
-The final metric we assessed in this category is the number of residents who were able to return home from the nursing home.
-This nursing home struggled quite a bit in this metric as well, with just 3.3 percent of its patients returning home.
-This was quite a bit below the national average.
+The next area we graded is short-term care.
+For this category, we gave this nursing home a C. In the category of short-term care, we endeavor to qualify indicators of a facility's rehabilitation services.
+We look at the facility's skilled nursing services, such as the ones performed by registered nurses and physical, occupational and other therapists.
+Unfortunately, we found that this place provided fewer physical therapist and registered nurse hours per resident than most other nursing homes.
+The tricky part is determining what bearing this had on quality of care.
+The last statistic we assessed in this category is the percentage of residents that were able to return home from the nursing home.
+We found that just 3.3 percent of this facility's patients returned home.

 Rating Over Time